-- regularly reviewing and updating the Health and Safety Policy Statement approved and authorised by The Principal and by the Governing Body and brought to the attention of all staff; - communicating existing and new statutory regulations as may be required to meet health and safety obligations; - monitoring the implementation of the College's Health and Safety Policy and Procedures; - holding regular meetings with managers and the Health & Safety Committee; - providing reports submitted to the Health & Safety Committee and Governor's Estates Committee; - ensuring formal inspections of premises, plant and equipment; - arranging observation of work and behaviour to assess compliance with good working practice and risk control measures: - undertaking periodic inspections, review and revision of safety information and documentation including the Health and Safety Policy and Procedures; - providing regular reports to The Principal and Governors;

-- assisting with internal and external auditing of the College Safety Management Systems; - ensuring there is regular monitoring and maintenance of buildings and the grounds electrics/electrical equipment, workshop equipment, mechanical services, gas supplies/equipment, water supplies/storage, transport systems etc. throughout the College and all Capel Manor College Centres; - arranging appropriate contracts to be entered into, with suitably qualified persons/contractors in respect of the above; - issuing contractors and where applicable, sub-contractors with appropriate information on risks and College Health and Safety Guidance notes and Safeguarding Procedures when on College premises; - obtaining and reviewing Contractor's risk assessments and method statements and implementing Permit to Work Procedures as necessary; - ensuring and maintaining good standards of hygiene, cleaning and waste disposal in accordance with the EU Waste Framework Directive (Directive 2006/12/EC).
+- regularly reviewing and updating the Health and Safety Policy Statement approved and authorised by the Principal and by the Governing Body and brought to the attention of all staff; - communicating existing and new statutory regulations as may be required to meet health and safety obligations; - monitoring the implementation of the College's Health and Safety Policy and Procedures; - holding regular meetings with managers and the Health & Safety Committee; - ensuring formal inspections of premises, plant and equipment in accordance with the PPM Plan and Maintenance Management System; - arranging observation of work and behaviour to assess compliance with good working practice and risk control measures; - undertaking periodic inspections, review and revision of safety information and documentation including the Health and Safety Policy and Procedures; - providing regular reports to SLT, The Principal and Governors; - assisting with internal and external auditing of the College Safety Management Systems; - ensuring there is regular monitoring and maintenance of buildings and the grounds electrics/electrical equipment, workshop equipment, mechanical services, gas supplies/equipment, water supplies/storage, transport systems etc. throughout the College and all Capel Manor College Centres; - arranging appropriate contracts to be entered into, with suitably qualified persons/contractors in respect of the above; - issuing contractors and, where applicable, sub-contractors with appropriate information on risks and College Health and Safety Guidance notes and Safeguarding Procedures when on College premises; - obtaining and reviewing contractors' risk assessments and method statements and implementing Permit to Work Procedures as necessary; - Ensuring and maintaining good standards of hygiene, cleaning and waste disposal in accordance with the EU Waste Framework Directive (Directive 2006/12/EC).

-The Centre Managers / Coordinators will assist and support the Executive Director of Estates & Facilities through specific duties including:
+The Centre Managers / Facilities Managers will assist and support the Director of Estates & Facilities through specific duties including: